My current low commission realtor picks (October 2025)

 What percentage do most realtors charge?

-Most real estate agents charge a commission of 2.5–3% at closing to list and sell a home.
-Buyer’s agents generally expect the same amount for bringing a qualified buyer who purchases the home.
-That means most home sellers are on the hook for about 5–6% in total commission.
-The nationwide average real estate commission rate is 5.37%.
+Most real estate agents charge a commission of 2.5–3% to list and sell a home.
+Buyer’s agents generally expect a similar amount for bringing a qualified buyer, although buyer’s agent commissions have dipped slightly since the NAR lawsuit settlement.
+In total, most home sellers still end up paying about 5–6% in real estate commissions.
+The nationwide average is currently 5.44%, according to a study by Clever Real Estate.
 You can find the average commission rate in your state here.

 Do real estate agents get all the commission?